Zhaninh/VN_Review_XLM_PhoBERT/README.md

 **Workflow:**

-- The project follows a structured workflow, including data preprocessing, model selection, training, evaluation, and saving.
+- The project follows a structured workflow, including data preprocessing, model selection, training, evaluation, saving, and testing.
 Users can leverage the saved model for predictions based on their input text data.

 **Input and Output:**